 Listen to the river’s running water as you feel the sun warm your face.
 The Kettle River cuts its watery swath through the heart of Boundary Country.
 It begins in the Monashee Mountains and winds its way south to Midway.
 From there, it detours over the international border before flowing back into Canada at Grand Forks.

 You’ll find excellent trout fishing here.
 There are over 40 creeks, small lakes, and our river to choose where you can drop a line.
 And they are all within a short drive of Midway.
 Fresh-water fishing is regulated in BC.
 You do require a fishing license to catch and keep, or catch and release varies by area.

 Enjoy camping right beside the beautiful Kettle River.
 Frank Carpenter Riverfront Park is conveniently located just minutes from the highway.
 They have showers, flush toilets, a cyclist shelter, and canoe rentals.
 There are eight sites with 15-amp power, picnic tables, fire pits and firewood.
 Cyclists will love the cyclist shelter.
 It’s also the perfect location for weddings and reunions.

-Enjoy the day with activities like swimming, canoeing, fishing, and hiking and biking The Great Trail.
+Enjoy the day with activities like swimming, canoeing, fishing, and hiking and biking the Trans Canada Trail.